TehGM/Wolfringo/README.md

 ### Download

 > This library is currently in preview and hasn't yet been battle-tested, and therefore there might be bugs and updates might introduce breaking changes, some of which might not be clearly documented.
 Once preview ends, I'll do my best to make the library as backwards-compatible as possible, but until 1.0.0 release, be aware of pre-release stage of this library.
+Any version before 0.3.0 can be especially unstable.

 Preview version of this library is available as a [GitHub Package](https://github.com/TehGM/Wolfringo/packages/257862).
 Later versions will be available on nuget.org.